Alexander Fung

 Research Assistant @ MIT Brain and Cognitive Sciences

-Hi, I’m Alex 👋 I work as a research assistant in Ev Fedorenko’s lab at MIT, combining fMRI and computational tools to understand the neural basis of language.
+Hi, I’m Alex 👋 I am a research assistant in Ev Fedorenko’s lab at MIT, combining fMRI and computational tools to understand the neural basis of language.

-- How can we extract the low-dimensional geometric and topological structures underlying neural population dynamics from high-dimensional data?
+- How can we extract meaningful structure from high-dimensional neural population data?

 - Which learning rules and memory architectures might support efficient storage and accurate retrieval of information over the timecourses of learning?